 For years, I had a Fitbit that was a non-GPS model.
 I could press a button, and it would start tracking my time, but that was it.
 When I ran occasionally and really just used it for walking and counting steps, that was fine.

-But when I started to get more into running, I needed a watch that was going to give me more information during my run, and a Fitbit just wasn’t cutting it anymore.
-And the great thing is that my GPS watch does everything my Fitbit did with lots of extras.
+But when I started to get more into running, I wanted a watch that was going to give me more information during my run.
+The Fitbit just wasn’t cutting it anymore.
+The great thing is that my GPS watch does everything my Fitbit did, with lots of extras.

-It even has a step counter that adjusts based on how much you’re walking and gives you different step goals each day based on your average number of steps.
+It even has a step counter that adjusts based on how much I’m walking and gives me different step goals each day based on my average number of steps.
 You can also set it to meet a particular step goal, but I like the variable one.

 GPS Watch vs Bike Computer

-A bike computer is great if you cycle a lot.
+A cockpit-mounted bike computer is great if you cycle a lot.
 You have a nice large screen for maps and plenty of space for ride data, which you just can’t match in a watch face.
-But if you want all your information in one place and if you bike AND do another activity like running, a GPS watch will consolidate all your information.
+But if you want all your information in one place, or if you bike AND do another activity like running, a GPS watch will consolidate all your information.